hmchen47/DataScience/Notes/p01-Bayesian.md

   + instructions of 'the Annuals of Internal Medicine'
   + The BaSiS (Bayesian Standards in Science)
   + CONSORT guidelines
-    + D. Moher, F. Schulz and D. Altman, [The CONSORT statement: revised recommendations for improving the quality of reports of parallel-group randomised trials](https://www.equator-network.org/wp-content/uploads/2013/09/CONSORT-2010-Checklist-MS-Word.doc), Lancet, 2001
+    + D. Moher, F. Schulz and D. Altman, [The CONSORT statement: revised recommendations for improving the quality of reports of parallel-group randomized trials](https://www.equator-network.org/wp-content/uploads/2013/09/CONSORT-2010-Checklist-MS-Word.doc), Lancet, 2001

 + Checklist of Bayesian assessments of health-care intervention
   + __Background__
     + _the intervention_: evaluated w.r.t. the population of interest and so on
     + _amin of study_
-      + a clear ditinguish made btw prior distribution and explicit or implicit considertion of a loss or utility function
+      + a clear distinguish made btw prior distribution and explicit or implicit consideration of a loss or utility function
       + prior distribution: desired inferences on any quantity or quantities of interest, representing the parameters to be estimated
       + explicit or implicit considertion of a loss or utility function: any decisions or recommendations for action to be made subsequent to the inferences
   + __Methods__